Click here to view our homeowner handbook and find out more about how to become a leaseholder.

 Confirmation to go ahead

-If you decide to proceed, let the resales team know and we will send over the agreement.
+If you decide to proceed, please notify the Sales team and we will send over the agreement.
 You will need to complete this and return along with the following:

-As stated in your lease, GreenSquare has eight weeks to nominate a buyer for your property.
+As stated in your lease, we have eight weeks to nominate a buyer for your property.
 Should we be unsuccessful, you can then approach an estate agent of your choice to market your property.

 When you come to sell your property, you will need to instruct a solicitor to act for you.
 It is important to use a solicitor who has knowledge of Shared Ownership property transactions, otherwise this could hold up the sale.
 We expect the process to take between 8 and 12 weeks, however this can vary.